fonttools/fonttools/README.md

 * `minimum`: number.
 The minimum value for this axis.
 MutatorMath + Varlib.
 * `maximum`: number.
 The maximum value for this axis.
 MutatorMath + Varlib.
 * `default`: number.
 The default value for this axis, i.e. when a new location is created, this is the value this axis will get.
 MutatorMath + Varlib.
 * `map`: list of input / output values that can describe a warp of user space to designspace coordinates.
-If no map values are present, it is assumed it is [(minimum, minimum), (maximum, maximum)].laat iklaa Varlib.
+If no map values are present, it is assumed it is [(minimum, minimum), (maximum, maximum)].
+Varlib.

 ```python
 a1 = AxisDescriptor()